 However, although both EMR and EHR refer to electronic medical and health records, the two software offer different services.

-More specifically, EMR software has a single use-case and that is to track patients’ digital medical records.
+More specifically, EMR software has a single use-case and that is to track patients' digital medical records within a single practice or facility.
+If a patient visits a specialist or changes providers, their EMR data may not automatically follow them.

-An EHR system, meanwhile, provides a number of other features, including:
+An EHR system, meanwhile, is designed to travel with the patient across different providers and care settings.
+It provides a number of other features, including:

 8 Features of Electronic Health Records